trueheart78/trueheart78.com/now.md

 * Crafting [Gem Lookup][gem lookup]
   * Was intended to be a simple script, slowly turning into a Ruby Gem. :gem:
+  * Planning a Go-based version, as to remove any Ruby version restrictions.

 #### :soon: In The Works